 Current Telephone Scams are a continuous threat and in this post, I will share top tips and tricks to help you protect yourself against getting caught out by them.
-Telephones scams are a major issue for one main reason you’re having a conversation with someone you can’t even see.
+Telephone scams are a major issue for one main reason you’re having a conversation with someone you can’t even see.
 Similar to live chat over the internet, it could be anyone.

 Things to Watch Out For